-Ukrainian journalist Stanislav Aseyev, who writes under the pen-name Vasin, was captured by the Russian-supported rebels on June 2, 2017.
+Ukrainian journalist Stanislav Aseyev, who writes under the pen name Vasin, was captured by Russian-supported rebels on June 2, 2017.
 Aseyev was based in the separatist-controlled city of Donetsk and reported for Radio Free Europe/Radio Liberty, as well as Ukrainian publications Dzerkalo Tyzhnya, Ukrayinskyi Tyzhden and Ukrayinska Pravda.

-On August 2, 2017, fifty seven members of the human rights organization Svobodnoe Slovo including Svetlana Alexievich, Grigol Chkhartishvili (Boris Akunin), and Lyudmila Ulitskaya signed a petition calling for “publicity and justice” for Aseyev, whose arrest they consider “illegal” and “a violation of human rights and freedoms.”
+August 2, 2017: Fifty seven members of the human rights organization Svobodnoe Slovo including Svetlana Alexievich, Grigol Chkhartishvili (Boris Akunin), and Lyudmila Ulitskaya sign a petition calling for “publicity and justice” for Aseyev, whose arrest they consider “illegal” and “a violation of human rights and freedoms.”

 June 16, 2017: Aseyev’s friend and former MP Yehor Firsov confirms that the journalist was seized by Russian-backed separatists who threatened him with 14 years of prison on charges of espionage.
 Aseyev’s mother visits him in custody.
 According to Firsov, Aseyev’s health has deteriorated significantly since his detention: he has lost a lot of weight and has likely been tortured.
 Firsov also notes that Aseyev has no access to medicine or international organizations which could report on his health.
 According to Aseyev ’s relatives, the journalist’s apartment appears to have been searched and his computer is missing.

 June 2, 2017: Aseyev is reported missing after failing to file his latest blog post for RFE/RL.